The grains you eat may impact your risk of getting heart disease sooner

 Participants received a food frequency questionnaire for dietary assessments to assess eating behaviors and to assess the association between consumption of whole and refined grains and risk of PCAD in people without a prior diagnosis of heart disease.
 After adjusting for confounders, higher consumption of refined grains was associated with increased risk of PCAD, while consumption of whole grains was inversely related to reduced risk of PCAD.

-“As more and more studies show an increase in the consumption of refined grains around the world, as well as the impact on overall health, it is important that we find ways to encourage and educate people. about the benefits of eating whole grains,” said Khajavi Gaskarei.
+“As more and more studies show an increase in the consumption of refined grains around the world, as well as the impact on overall health, it is important that we find ways to encourage and educate people. regarding the benefits of eating whole grains,” said Khajavi Gaskarei.
 “Tactics to consider include teaching better food choices in schools and other public places in simple language that the general population can understand, as well as on television programs and continuing to do high-level research that is presented at medical conferences and published in medical journals.
 Clinicians also need to have these conversations with each other and with their patients.”

 Source of the story: